Connect to the Microsoft Graph Security API in Power BI Desktop

 To grant consent for the connector, your Azure AD global administrator can use either of these methods:

-The user account that signs in to the Microsoft Graph Security connector must be assigned the Azure AD Security Reader role, if the user is not a member of the Security Administrator role.
+The user account that signs in to the Microsoft Graph Security connector must be assigned the Azure AD Security Reader role, if the user isn't a member of the Security Administrator role.
 See Assign Azure AD roles to users.

 Using the Microsoft Graph Security connector